Siri Shortcuts

 How It Works

-Because LucidPal runs entirely on-device, Siri can't process your request directly.
+Because LucidPal runs AI on-device, Siri can't process your request directly.
 Instead:

 - You say your phrase — Siri confirms with a brief spoken reply (e.g. "Let me check your calendar.")